oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Missing Fixed Product
 <missing-fixed-product>
-For each product listed in the product status group affected in any vulnerability, it MUST be tested that a corresponding version of the product is listed as fixed in the same vulnerability.
-The test MUST be skipped if there is a clear indication, that such a version of the product does not exist.
+For each product listed in the product status group affected in any vulnerability, it SHALL be tested that a corresponding version of the product is listed as fixed in the same vulnerability.
+The test SHALL be skipped if there is a clear indication, that such a version of the product does not exist.
 Indicators include a remediation item with one of the categories `fix_planned`, `no_fix_planned` or `none_available` referring to the affected product.
-The test MUST NOT be skipped, if there is an indication, that such a version of the product might exist.
+The test SHALL NOT be skipped, if there is an indication, that such a version of the product might exist.
 Indicators include an affected product version range with the comparator `<` in the last version constraint and a remediation item with the